projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/gce.md

 ##### Install Calico

-On the controller, install Calico from the manifest:
+On the controller, install {{site.prodname}} from the manifest:

 ```
 curl https://docs.projectcalico.org/master/manifests/calico.yaml -O
 ```

-If you wish to customize the Calico install, customize the downloaded calico.yaml manifest.
-Then apply the manifest to install Calico.
+If you wish to customize the {{site.prodname}} install, customize the downloaded calico.yaml manifest.
+Then apply the manifest to install {{site.prodname}}.

 ```
 kubectl apply -f calico.yaml